On entropy-constrained Gaussian channel capacity via the moment problem: The Moment Problem

 \section{The Moment Problem}

 We now describe the classical moment problem in measure theory.
-Though the problem is usually stated in terms of general measures, we restrict ourselves to probability measures and continue to use the language of random variables for consistency, since they are entirely equivalent: $\mu$ is a probability measure on $\bbR$ (which we equip with the Borel $\sigma$-algebra $\calB(\bbR)$ throughout) if and only if there is a r.v.\ $X$ such that $\Pr\{X \in A\} = \mu(A)$ for all $A \in \calB(\bbR)$.
+Though the problem is usually stated in terms of general measures, we restrict ourselves to probability measures and continue to use the language of random variables for consistency, since they are entirely equivalent: $\mu$ is a probability measure on $\bbR$ (which we equip with the Borel $\sigma$-algebra $\calB(\bbR)$ throughout) if and only if there is a random variable $X$ such that $\Pr\{X \in A\} = \mu(A)$ for all $A \in \calB(\bbR)$.

-One version of the classical \emph{moment problem} \cite{Schmudgen2017book} is the following: \begin{quote} Given a sequence $(s_n)_{n=0}^{\infty}$, does there exist a r.v.\ $X$ on $\bbR$ such that $\bbE[X^n] = s_n$ for all $n \geq 0$? \end{quote} Hamburger \cite{hamburger1920erweiterung} characterized the sequences $(s_n)_{n=0}^{\infty}$ with a positive answer to this question.
+One version of the classical \emph{moment problem} \cite{Schmudgen2017book} is the following: \begin{quote} Given a sequence $(s_n)_{n=0}^{\infty}$, does there exist a random variable $X$ on $\bbR$ such that $\bbE[X^n] = s_n$ for all $n \geq 0$? \end{quote} Hamburger \cite{hamburger1920erweiterung} characterized the sequences $(s_n)_{n=0}^{\infty}$ with a positive answer to this question.
 The result is stated in terms of the Hankel matrix of order $n$ associated with $(s_n)_{n=0}^{\infty}$, given by